15 best plants for beginners

 Best plants for beginners to avoid plant failures

-Here is a list of 15 hardy tropical freshwater plants that are recommended for the beginner.
+Here is a list of 15 hardy tropical freshwater plants that are the best plants for beginners.
 These plants don’t need much attention to grow.
 No special lighting, no Co2 and no fertiliser.
 Just tough plants that will grow in normal temperatures and most ph and hardness water conditions.
 Plants that need no maintenance except to trim them when they get bigger.

 Java moss can grow in low lighting levels.
 It grows profusely.
 It likes a wide temperature range from 59F-82F.
 It can live in a wide range of ph and hardness.
 It is easy to care for.